 The official IP specification reserves the subnet addresses with all zeros and all ones and does not allow them to be used as subnet addresses.
 However, this policy wastes one subnet in the IP address space.
-To counteract this limitation, Novell's TCP/IP implementation enables the use of subnet zero.
+To counteract this limitation, the Novell[®] TCP/IP implementation enables the use of subnet zero.

-Variable Size Subnets
+1.7.3 Variable Size Subnets